Leviticus 20 – Penalties for Laws Already Given

 ii.
 Adam Clarke on familiar spirits: “A spirit or demon, which, by magical rites, is supposed to be bound to appear at the call of his employer.”

 iii.
 1 John 4:2 makes it clear there are spirits who are not from God; such occult, Jesus-denying spirits must be rejected completely.

 b.
-Consecrate yourselves… I am the LORD who sanctifies you: These are two important aspects of our ongoing walk with God.
-In His normal way of dealing with His people, God will not force them to be separate to Him.
+Consecrate yourselves….
+I am the LORD who sanctifies you: These are two important aspects of our ongoing walk with God.
+In His normal way of dealing with His people, God will not force them to be separated unto Him.
 He does the work, but He does it in and through our own cooperating efforts and yielded will.

 B. The penalties for sins of immorality.

 1. (9) The penalty for the cursing of a parent.

 ‘For everyone who curses his father or his mother shall surely be put to death.
 He has cursed his father or his mother.
 His blood shall be upon him.

 a.
 Everyone who curses his father or his mother: Virtually all commentators agree this is not the outburst of a small child – or even an adolescent – against their parent, but the settled heart of an adult child against their parent.
 Such inter-generational warfare was not to be tolerated and was punishable by death.
 This was a crime against the family and the community.

 i.
 “Unlike other ancient Near Eastern civilizations, in Israel crimes of a religious nature or against family life received the strongest punishment.
 This pattern contrasts with the cuneiform laws of the ancient Near East, where violations resulting in economic loss tended to be treated more severely.”
 (Rooker)